Early B: Biography

-Killamanjaro began as a humble sound system in the cool hills above Kingston with a resident mike-man known by the stagename of "Oh Lord".
+Killamanjaro began as a sound system in the hills above Kingston with a resident mike-man known by the stage name of "Oh Lord".
 In 1980–81, the principal reason for the rise of Killamanjaro was because Early B and Supercat had become its crowd-pulling regulars.
 Soon every hopeful deejay wanted to "hold the mike" on the Killamanjaro sound alongside Early B, who had by now acquired a new nickname – The Doctor.
-He had endless queues of patients as "Jaro" came of age and established itself as one of the top sets, ranking amongst the legends of the sound world such as Gemini, Black Scorpio, Lee's Unlimited, Volcano and the mighty King Sturgav.
-Indeed, such was the demand that Killamanjaro set a record, that still holds today, by performing on fifty-two consecutive nights in Kingston.
+Such was the demand that Killamanjaro set a record, that still holds today, by performing on fifty-two consecutive nights in Kingston.

 Over the next two years, Early B was in constant demand as a recording artist scoring hits such as Gaterman Get Fraid, Wheel Wheely (also called One Wheely Wheely), Sunday Dish, and Learn Fe Drive.
 His next step towards the top was a move to the United States where he continued to be a dancehall favourite.
 Early B's deejay career brought him to other sound systems as well, including the African Star sound system in Toronto, Canada and Crystal Blue Flames Sound in New York City.

 Early performed throughout the US and England (as well as Jamaica) until he was shot to death inside the Windsor Cricket Club, Dorchester, Massachusetts, on 11 September 1994.
 While rumours have circulated as to the reasoning behind the murder, his killers have never been found.

-Early B recorded several albums during the mid-80s, which remain well-circulated in the digital age today.
+Early B recorded several albums during the mid-1980s, which remain well-circulated in the digital age today.
 Several tribute compilation albums have recently been released on CD, such as Immortal and A Memorial Tributed Reggae Hits.